The Fortune Tellers of Rue Daru

 “Olesya Salnikova Gilmore’s sophomore novel is a Faberge egg confection: post-Imperial Russian history filigreed over classic gothic suspense.
 Aristocratic sisters Irina and Lili Goliteva struggle to find their footing in the new Communist regime, demoted to live in the attic of their elegant mansion as swaggering Soviet officials take over the wing below.
 But when ghostly apparitions begin to pile up the bodies at Moscow House, only the despised former countesses can unravel the secrets of past and present to halt the bloodshed.
 The Haunting of Moscow House will delight history lovers and gothic mystery lovers alike!”

-—Kate Quinn, New York Times Bestselling author of The Diamond Eye
+—Kate Quinn, New York Times bestselling author of The Diamond Eye

 “An atmospheric and gripping novel, The Haunting of Moscow House transports readers to the chilling streets of post-revolutionary Russia and a grand, mysterious mansion brimming with deadly secrets and the ghosts of the past.
 A must-read for lovers of gothic suspense!”